-Holders of the Company's common stock are entitled to one vote for each share held as of the record date, April 21, 2023.
+Holders of the Company's common stock are entitled to one vote for each share held as of the close of business on the record date, April 25, 2024.

 What constitutes a quorum?

 A quorum is required for our shareholders to conduct business at the Annual Meeting.
 The holders of a majority in voting power of all issued and outstanding stock entitled to vote at the Annual Meeting, participating online during the meeting or represented by proxy, will constitute a quorum for the transaction of business.
 Abstentions and "broker non-votes" (described below) will be counted in determining whether there is a quorum.